 Black swans occur when we least expect them and they cannot be predicted based on what we know and see.
 Clearly, the new wave of digital technologies – cloud, Big Data, social, mobile, 3D printing, the Internet Of Things – is creating a whole new bunch of black swans; especially when these technologies are combined to create products, services and business models that have never been seen before or were simply deemed impossible.

 Guess we all know the striking examples by now of digital newcomers that are shaking the core of incumbents with compelling products, low prices and lightning-fast delivery.
 Not constrained by the usual obstacles, they can offer propositions in new and unique ways.
 Ask taxi companies, travel agencies, bookstores, record companies, hotel chains and newspaper publishers.
 It’s easy – and tempting too – to envision a valley of doom in which enterprises will end up if they don’t take immediate action.

-The good news: disruption can bring phenomenal opportunities to established enterprises as well, as long as they choose to thrive on it and leverage their corporate assets and qualities at the same time.
+The good news: digital disruption (see our dedicated Beyond The Buzz episode on this) can bring phenomenal opportunities to established enterprises as well, as long as they choose to thrive on it and leverage their corporate assets and qualities at the same time.